allenyin/reading_list/_posts/deepseekMathv2-IDA.md

 #### Meta-verification as an additional scaling axis?

-> All problems in computer science can be solved by another level of indirection.
+> All problems in computer science can be solved by another level of indirection [...] except for the problem of too many levels of indirection

+The above is a a piece of engineering common wisdom that's also used often as a meme/joke.
+It's often applied in situations where the solution is to apply an extra layer of abstraction (e.g. virtual memory, file descriptors, DNS, abstract classes/interfaces, containers, etc).
+The use of meta-verification reminded me of this.

-Similarly, metaverification here takes the advantage of the verification-generation gap.
+Metaverification here takes the advantage of the verification-generation gap.
 It's unclear how fast the metaverification-verification gap reduces compared to the verification-generator gap, and how that relative convergence varies for problem domains.
 Perhaps multiple layers of metaverifications can become a trick to prevent verifier performance saturation?

+Alternatively, we can think of meta-verification as introducing additional layer of model ["feedback-loop"](https://springtail.ai/wp/2025/07/25/to-make-a-ml-strange-loop/) to amplify its abilities.

 ## Forcing self-verification during proof generation